 Lower Umpqua Hospital Financial Services

 Lower Umpqua Hospital ensures that all patients receive high-quality care in an environment free from discrimination and abuse.
 We provide most services to our patients without regard to their ability to pay.
 We understand that medical billings can be complex and difficult to read.
 Our patient account representatives are available to help explain your bill, answer billing or insurance questions arrange payment options and provide financial assistance applications.
-For scheduled Hospital services and procedures, our referral coordinators will contact you, or ask for extension 5661.

 A chargemaster is a comprehensive list of charges for each inpatient and outpatient service or item provided by a hospital.
-It is not a helpful tool for patients to comparison shop between hospitals or to estimate what health care services are going to cost them out of their own pocket.

 It’s important to note, a chargemaster reflects standard charges billed to payors, whether commercial, government, or self-pay – not your out-of-pocket costs.
 This is because your out-of-pocket costs are ultimately based on your: